 Cleaning out gutters isn't anyone's favorite job, but in order to keep downspouts flowing freely, it has to be done.
 If it's not done properly, pooling water and moisture can seep into your foundation.
 Over time it can make its way through the basement walls and cause leaks.

 Make sure downspouts are pointed away from your home and that water is flowing away from the foundation.
 If budget allows, consider installing a drainage system that connects all of your home’s downspouts to flexible drainage that'll carry water away from your home entirely.
+Here are 6 ideas for extending downspouts.

 As we mentioned before, landscape drainage is a great way to keep water away from the foundation of your home.
 French drains are perforated piping that is buried and surrounded by gravel.
 French drainage allows water to drain as it moves through soil and gravel.
 Exterior French drains can be installed around the foundation and tied into the rest of your drainage system.
 It'll help decrease the amount of water pooling around the base of your home.